 Every credit student must have a parking permit on their vehicle.
-The application for parking permits can be completed online after registering for classes by going to the HCC website, under www.hagerstowncc.edu/forms/business-and-procurement-services/parking-permit-request-form.
+The application for parking permits can be completed online at www.hagerstowncc.edu/ forms/business-and-procurement-services/parkingpermit-request-form.
 Permits should be placed in the bottom right corner of the rear window, on the outside of the glass.
 Student parking spaces are designated by white lines, while employee parking spaces are designated by yellow lines.
 Parking is not allowed on grass, on curbs, or along roadways.
 Fines will be issued for parking in undesignated areas.
 If driving a temporary vehicle for a day or longer, please phone the Campus Police at 240-500-2308 for authorization and instruction.